vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 - Ballmer, ballmering (verb, gerund), Defn: like [Jack Donaghy's _Reaganing_ from _30 Rock_](https://www.youtube.com/results?search_query=30+rock+reaganing), but with Steve Ballmer instead of Ronald Reagan.

+- The Idris programming language was created by actor Idris Elba, who was inspired to enter the tech world after Ashton Kutcher had so already, so how hard can it be?
+Idris is a purely functional, dependently typed programming language, so it is real eye-opener for somone with a background in imperative languages like Java/C++/COBOL/Fortran/etc. If you've never coded in a functional language before, when you begin with Idris you'll be stunned to realize that a black person can have a british accent.
+So here's one for you to scratch off today's todo list: _Mind blown_.